MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-govt-service-description.md

 |EMS GCC High</br>Available in both E3 and E5|Office 365 GCC High|FedRAMP-High|

 > [!Note]
-> Target date for FedRAMP compliance is Calendar Year 2018.  (* This does not include certification for Microsoft Cloud App Security or Azure Information Protection.)
+> Target date for FedRAMP compliance is Calendar Year 2018. (*This does not include certification for Microsoft Cloud App Security or Azure Advanced Threat Protection.)

 ## About EMS for US Government
 EMS GCC High plans are monthly subscriptions and are licensed on a per user basis.
 Organizations that use EMS GCC High benefits from the following unique features: